-The best way on how to get to South Cebu for example; Cebu City to Moalboal or Cebu City to Oslob, is to take the public bus from South Cebu Bus Terminal in Cebu City.
+The best way how to get to South Cebu is from Cebu City to Moalboal on the public bus from South Cebu Bus Terminal in Cebu City.

-There are hourly departures to Moalboal and Oslob from South Cebu Bus Terminal starting as early as 5am.
+There are hourly departures to Moalboal from South Cebu Bus Terminal starting as early as 5 am.

 From Cebu City to South Cebu the journey time is around 3 to 4 hours on the bus and the cost is between 150-200 pesos.

-There’s a couple of options on how to get around South Cebu and they are by scooter, habal habal (motorbike taxi), tricycle and jeepney.
+There are a couple of options on how to get around and they are by scooter, habal habal (motorbike taxi), tricycle, and jeepney.

-You can rent a scooter in Moalboal for as little as 300 pesos per day and make your own way around to all of the South Cebu tourist spots.
+You can rent a scooter in Moalboal for as little as 300 pesos per day and make your own way around all of the attractions.

 I recommend visiting Cebu on the shoulder months of the high season between November and March which sees a bit of rainfall but usually only lasts for a couple of hours and the rest of the day is sunny.

 Try to avoid the typhoon season in Cebu which is between August and October.

 Click here or on the image below for an interactive map of South Cebu.

 WHERE TO STAY IN SOUTH CEBU